datalad/datalad-blog/content/posts/lab-infra-forgejo/index.md

 At this point we can access Forgejo on port `3000` on the host machine.
 If the site should be accessible on a custom (sub)domain, it is best to configure the reverse-proxy now, to aid Forgejo's configuration self-detection.
-With `caddy`, this is as simple as dropping a short snipped into its configuration file (here shown for out `hub.psychoinformatics.de` site, please adjust accordingly):
+With `caddy`, this is as simple as dropping a short snippet into its configuration file (here shown for out `hub.psychoinformatics.de` site, please adjust accordingly):

 ```console
 # as root